 When someone requires surgery, most of the time they want to get it over and done with as soon as possible.
 And it’s not just the patient who doesn’t want to wait around.
-Surgeons are often gunning to get each case taken care of as quickly as possible.
-So, why is there often a hold up of weeks and even months?
+Surgeons are also keen to get each case taken care of as quickly as possible.
+So, why are there often surgical wait times of weeks and even months?

-While short wait times is a gold standard of the health care system, there’s a very good reason that surgery can’t be scheduled from today to tomorrow.
+While short surgical wait times are a gold standard of the health care system, there’s a very good reason that surgery can’t be scheduled from today to tomorrow.
 Enter the insurance companies.

 Whether we like it or not, the insurance companies have a 14-day window to authorize each surgical procedure.
 Sometimes that authorization arrives much faster, but sometimes it takes the entire two weeks to get the go-ahead.

-It’s clear, then, that scheduling a procedure within a week (or even two) is not practical and likely to frustrate patients and cause unnecessary stress chasing up authorizations.
+It’s clear, then, that scheduling a procedure within a week (or even two) is not practical and likely to frustrate patients.
+It can also cause unnecessary stress chasing up surgery insurance authorizations.
 And who wants to do that?

 That being said, 14 days is a long time to have to wait for permission for surgery and it’s incredibly frustrating that the process can get held up over paperwork.

 At the other end of the spectrum is the patient who can’t get a surgery date for months – because the surgeon is booked out.
-While it is true that patients often choose their surgeon based on rapport, one other essential factor guiding that choice is when they’ll be able to go under the knife.
-If it’s as hard for would-be patients to get a firm date for surgery as it is to get a table at the hottest restaurant in town, it’s likely they’ll go to another surgeon who can fix what ails them sometime this century.
+While it is true that patients often choose their surgeon based on rapport and surgeon-patient communication, one other essential factor guiding that choice is when they’ll be able to go under the knife.
+If it’s as hard to decrease patient waiting times for surgery as it is to get a table at the hottest restaurant in town, it’s likely they’ll go to another surgeon who can fix what ails them sometime this century.

-To prevent the waitlist from getting too backed up, here are our top tips on how to achieve the sweet spot of the “good things come to those who wait” type of waitlist time that everyone – surgeons, patients, schedulers and even insurance companies – can agree is acceptable.
+To prevent the surgical wait times from getting too backed up, here are our top surgery wait time management strategies.
+Discover how to achieve the sweet spot of the “good things come to those who wait” type of waitlist time that everyone can agree is acceptable, including:

-It’s almost 2020, but there are still so many practices operating like it’s 1999.
+It’s already the 21st century, but there are still so many practices operating like it’s 1999.
 Setting up a centralized scheduling setup gets rid of so much of the minutiae involved in scheduling surgery.
 And it also hits it out of the ballpark in terms of efficiency.

 No one wants to be a B-list invite, but for surgery, there’s nothing better than getting a firm surgical date because someone else canceled.
-How the list gets set up and who gets the upgrade depends on the individual practice, but having a defined system in place can avoid canceled surgical slots going to waste, prevent lost income and wait lines that never seem to get any shorter.
+How the list gets set up and who gets the upgrade depends on the individual practice.
+However, having a defined system in place can avoid canceled surgical slots going to waste, prevent lost income due to surgery cancellations and wait lines that never seem to get any shorter.

 Block time has been described as being like a reservation at a restaurant – a surgeon turns up and knows they have a space at the exact time they ordered.
 For busier surgeons, it’s not always enough to show up at a restaurant, they want to know the restaurant has received rave reviews.
 That might be stretching the metaphor a bit far, but the busier a surgeon, the more block time they need because they have more patients and do more surgery (natch).